AdamLucasCoding/RevatureFriendFinder/README.md

 user stories:

-Users can sort the Activity board based on location Users can sort the Activity board based on activity date Users can sort the Activity board based on Activity Users can sort the Activity board based on posting-user-Id
+Users can sort the Activity board based on location Users can sort the Activity board based on Activity Users can sort the Activity board based on Username

     types of activity: video games, sports, cooking